cran/RcppFastFloat/README.md

 exampleParse()
 ```

-with default arguments or supply some.
-We also include a [timing comparison in file
+with default arguments---or supply some arguments.
+We also include a simple timing comparison in
-[benchmark/comparison.R](inst/benchmark/comparison.R) you can run just calling it from `Rscript`.
-On our
+the file [benchmark/comparison.R](inst/benchmark/comparison.R) which you can run just call via
-machine `fast_float` comes out as just over 3 times as fast as the next best alternative (and this
+`Rscript` or [`r`](https://github.com/eddelbuettel/littler).
+On our machine, `fast_float` comes out
+as just over 3 times as fast as the next best alternative (and this counts the function calls and
-counts the function calls and all, so pure parsing speed is still a little bettter).
+all, so pure parsing speed is still a little bettter).

 ```r
 > source("comparison.R")